kshatsharmaaa/Carexes/Express, Nodejs/Notes.md

 body : whenever u send a req u ask it to do something eg what is 2+22 (usually in json)
-method: what kind of req u are sending do u want to put some data on the server : POST do u want to put get data on the server : GET also PUT, DELETE
+method: what kind of req u are sending do u want to put some data on the server : POST do u want to put get data from the server : GET also PUT, DELETE

 ## common status codes